 npower has a dedicated Twitter account for careers, conveniently named @npowercareers.
 They do a good job at putting out fresh content, again pushing traffic back to their blog posts about careers within the organisation.
 I would question why they only have 60 followers when they follow almost 500 users.
 Also, when we looked through their Tweets & replies, there was not one single reply to other users in the timeline.
 Does this mean nobody asks them questions or do they not thank people for sharing their content?

 npower are actively using LinkedIn to showcase their employer brand on a dedicated careers page with job listings both on that page and in the job section of the platform.
 Hiring managers are encouraged to share open jobs on LinkedIn and to date the company has racked up just over 20k followers.

 - Career hub traffic has increased from 18,000 visits 45,000

 - 33% returning visitors

 - Direct hiring has increased

-- RWE npower developed a more integrated social media presence
+- npower developed a more integrated social media presence

 - Cost savings of £630k thanks to digital recruiting